 Make a family time capsule

 One of these projects is creating a family time capsule to preserve your precious family memories.
-Here is a guide which we put together to make a time capsule you’ll love opening in the future.
+Here is a guide that we put together to make a time capsule you’ll love opening in the future.

 ARTS & CRAFTS